Gegel85/minesweeper/README.md

 The size of one box in pixels.
 A box can't be smaller than 16px and bigger that 128px.
 Default: (20, 20)

+assets:		String
+The assets used the render objects.
+It must be path to a image.
+Default: "data/objects.png"

 If anything prevents the file be to be completely loaded (invalid values, invalid json format file, ...), all settings are discarded and default values are used instead.